netcinematics/getNFT/README.md

 # getNFT
 Get me NFTs!
-From OpenSea API.
+- Use OpenSea API.
-Using simple, vanilla HTML JS and CSS.
+- And simple: vanilla HTML JS and CSS!
+- ZERO DEPENDENCENCIES, (my favorite).

 A NFT BLOCKCHAIN WEB Template.
+Proof of concept NFT GALLERY

+Customize how you wish.

 Show me your crypto!
 nJoy... - : ) spazeFalcon